 Pell grant revenues generally follow enrollment trends and can fluctuate year to year.
-Because the College's headcount decreased slightly during FY 2020, the Pell grant also decreased by \$181,348.
+Because the College's enrollment decreased during FY 2022, the College's Pell Grant revenue also decreased by \$194,449.

-In FY 2020, grant and contract revenues for federal and state increased primarily due to increases in Department of Education grants when compared with FY 2019.
-State grants increased due to pass-through funding from SBCTC for certain grants.
+In FY 2022, grant and contract revenues increased primarily due to increases in Department of Education grants when compared with FY 2021.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The College also serves contracted international students who are not supported by state dollars.